r2devops/hub/docs/job-structure.md

 ## 🏗 Job changelogs

 Jobs keep their changelogs in one folder named `versions`.
-This folder contains `markdown` files, each of them representing a version and containing list of changes provided by this version.
+This folder contains `markdown` files, each of them representing a version and containing a list of changes provided by this version.

 !!! info
-    * Jobs version must follows the [Semantic Versioning](https://semver.org/) format (`MAJOR.MINOR.PATCH`)
+    * Jobs version must follow the [Semantic Versioning](https://semver.org/) format (`MAJOR.MINOR.PATCH`)
     * The first version for a job must be `0.1.0`